-On the downside however, porcelain on steel baths tend to be heavier than acrylic, the surface can chip under impact which can lead to rust and they are only available in a small range of sizes and shapes.
+On the downside, however, porcelain on steel baths tend to be heavier than acrylic, the surface can chip under impact which can lead to rust and they are only available in a small range of sizes and shapes.

-Another of Aquatica’s own developments, using technology from the yachting industry, Ecomarmor™ is a cutting edge cast stone composite made from 85% marble crumbs and 15% binding composite.
+Another of Aquatica’s own developments, using technology from the yachting industry, Ecomarmor™ is a cutting-edge cast stone composite made from 85% marble crumbs and 15% binding composite.
 The bath surface is molecularly bonded to high-tech enamel using a unique vacuum casting process that results in a stunning, high gloss finish, unmatched for its surface smoothness and density.

-Whilst it comes with a higher price tag than a porcelain bath, Ecomarmor™ has many benefits, not the least of which is its ability to be formed in to all kinds of organic, and ergonomically-focused shapes due to its unique technical characteristics.
+Whilst it comes with a higher price tag than a porcelain bath, Ecomarmor™ has many benefits, not the least of which is its ability to be formed into all kinds of organic, and ergonomically-focused shapes due to its unique technical characteristics.
 This gives you a very wide range of bathroom styles and designs from which to create your personal bathing space.

-Our Acrylic bathtubs are made from the highest quality Lucite acrylic to give you all the choice of form, functionality, reliability, durability and longevity you desire at exceptional value for money.
+Our Acrylic bathtubs are made from the highest quality Lucite acrylic to give you all the choice of form, functionality, reliability, durability and longevity you desire at an exceptional value for money.
 The homogenous high gloss finish provides a continuous hygienic surface preventing bacteria which with regular clearing will remain spotless and shiny for many years.

 Either freestanding or built-in, Aquatica’s acrylic range promises luxurious good looks in a wide selection of traditional to modern styles and colors.
 Best of all they are lightweight and easy to install.
 By comparison, a cast-iron bathtub weighs around 350lbs - try getting that upstairs!